ircv3/ircv3-specifications/core/capability-negotiation.md

 ### Draft capabilities

-In some cases, the `draft/` vendor namespace can be used for capabilities that are currently being considered by the IRCv3 WG.
-Particularly for capabilities that
+The `draft/` vendor namespace may be used when the working group is considering specifications.
+However, vendor names should be preferred in most cases.

 ### Standardised capabilities